hadiasghari/pyasn/README.md

 Contributing
 ------------
+The pyasn package is developed and maintained by researchers at the Economics of Cybersecurity research group at Delft Univeristy of Technology (http://econsec.tbm.tudlft.nl).
+The package is used on an almost daily basis and bugs are fixed pretty quickly.

-Please report bugs via GitHub at https://github.com/hadiasghari/pyasn
+The pacakge is largely developed and maintained by Hadi Asghari and Arman Noroozian.
+Please report any bugs via GitHub at https://github.com/hadiasghari/pyasn or by contacting one of the two developers directly.

 Testing
 -------
 This beta release has been tested under python version 2.6 & 2.7 and 3.4.
 We would appreciate contributions towards testing the pyasn pacakge!
 Unit Tests are highly appreciated.